 Layering up: What to Wear in December?

 Since it’s a coastal country, the Netherlands has a relatively mild climate.
 Nevertheless, it can get a bit chilly in winter time.
 Temperatures regularly drop to around or just below zero, so make sure you bring a hat, gloves, and a scarf.
-Other times, the weather can be surprisingly mild (up to 10 degrees Celsius), so layering up is your best bet.
+Other times, the weather can be surprisingly mild (up to about 13 degrees Celsius), so layering up is your best bet.
 This way you can remove or add layers according to the temperature.
 Amsterdam is a notoriously rainy city, so always bring a coat with a hood, or keep a small umbrella in your bag or backpack.

 Cycling or Public Transport in Winter Weather?